 Normally when you print, you send the job directly to a printer.
 With Pharos, you send the document to a general print queue.
 You can then release the job at any Pharos printer on campus with your MIT ID card.

 The yearly allowance for Pharos printing is 3,000 pages per person per year; this quota is reset every June.
-While this page count is rarely surpassed, current students who need to print more than that may do so.
+While this page count is rarely surpassed, registered students who need to print more than that may do so.

 Community members can check their page count at techcash.mit.edu.
 While the quota is managed through TechCash, there are no charges associated with using Pharos.

 There are printing terms of service to follow when using Pharos.
 The community may use printers for academic and personal documents, but are asked to use a copy machine to make multiple copies of documents.

 No Pharos print job should take longer than twenty minutes.
 It’s best to break big print jobs into smaller parts and release them when the printer is not in high demand.